SEYCHELLES, MAURITIUS & RÉUNION BIRDING TOUR: DETAILED ITINERARY

 The natural forest cover on Réunion is much more extensive than on Mauritius and it is a delight to walk along the peaceful trails through the luxuriant vegetation rich in tree ferns and epiphytic orchids.
 Here we will look for the endemic birds of the island.

 The Réunion Cuckoo-Shrike or Tuit-Tuit gets its local name from the characteristic calls which draw attention to this otherwise rather secretive bird which creeps about in the moss encrusted branches.
 The Réunion Bulbul, which is now considered critically endangered, is very similar to its Mauritius counterpart but is smaller and has a white eye.
 The delightful Réunion Stonechat or Tek-Tek is common along the more open parts of the trails, usually nesting in the mossy banks or among tree roots, whilst the Réunion Grey White-eye and the distinctive Réunion Olive White-eye flit through the leafy canopy in noisy bands.
-The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius, the form here (which is sometimes split) having a grey rather than black head in the male.
+The Coq de Bois or Mascarene Paradise Flycatcher is much easier to find here than on Mauritius, the form here (which is sometimes treated as a full species) having a grey rather than black head in the male.
 In the open country above the forest we may well see the splendid endemic Réunion Harrier.

 Later in the day we shall make a visit to the coastline to look for seabirds.
-During our seawatch we will look out for Tropical and Wedge-tailed Shearwaters and in particular the beautiful Barau’s Petrel or Taille Vent as it is called locally.
+During our seawatch we will look out for Tropical and Wedge-tailed Shearwaters and in particular the beautiful endemic Barau’s Petrel or Taille Vent as it is called locally.
 In the late afternoon the first Barau’s Petrels begin to approach the land.
 At first they shear over the waves and then, once over the land, they gradually begin to wheel and circle ever higher until they disappear from view as they head for their nesting sites (discovered only recently) high up among the rugged volcanic peaks of the island’s centre.
-If we are really in luck we will see the rare Mascarene (Réunion) Petrel as well.
+If we are really in luck we will see the rare endemic Mascarene (Réunion) Petrel as well.

 Seychelles, Mauritius & Réunion: Day 12 This morning, provided we have seen all the endemic landbirds well, we will drive up a winding road of hairpin bends that will take us slowly from sea level to a spectacular viewpoint on the rim of one of the three huge volcanic cirques that form the heart of the island.
 The scenery is quite breathtaking, with stupendous views of the highest peaks on Réunion (which reach 3065m) as well as down into the crater floor over a thousand metres below.
 Once inhabited by escaped slaves, the tiny settlements we can see far below are still almost totally isolated from the outside world as no road reaches into the crater.